Ja4e/AudioStreamer/README.md

 THESE SCRIPT ARE USUALLY NOT REALLY READY MADE PLEASE DO READ THE COMMENTS IN THE CODE USUALLY STARTS FROM TOP SECTIONS AND RARELY BOTTOM PART

+I think I should move the configuration into separate Json file so everything theres an update you do not need to worry to modify the file